-Following the Madrid Conference, talks between Israeli and Syrian delegations commenced in Washington under the framework of the Madrid formula.
+Following the Madrid Conference, talks between Israeli and Syrian delegations began in Washington under the Madrid framework.
 During 1994, negotiations were held on the ambassadorial level in Washington.
-These talks led to focused discussions on security arrangements and the convening of two meetings between the Israeli and Syrian chiefs-of-staff in December 1994 and June 1995.
+These talks led to focused discussions on security arrangements and the convening of two meetings between the Israeli and Syrian chiefs of staff in December 1994 and June 1995.

 These negotiations were supported by the involvement of high-ranking U.S. officials, including two meetings between President Clinton and President Hafez Assad and a number of visits by Secretary of State Warren Christopher to the region.